Skip to content

 Testing

-• Unit tests are recommended where suitable
+• Unit tests recommended where suitable

-• Coverage reports are generated automatically
+• Coverage reports generated automatically

 • Documentation is built using mkdocs with the Material theme